www.skydivestlouisarea.com/USPACentralRegion |

 SIM no longer free - As you may be aware of already from the Safety and Training email list, USPA Headquarters, in conjunction with the Chair of the Safety and Training committee, has decided to no longer send Skydivers Information Manuals to current Safety and Training Advisors for free.

 Contacting Gary Peek Note: I am a skydiver.
 I am at dropzones much of the weekend unless the weather is obviously not jumpable.
 Mailing address: Gary Peek 3201 Highgate Lane St. Charles, MO, 63301 peek@pcprg.com When at home or the office I check email very often.
 Home phone: (636) 946-5272 (This is not a cell phone and does not accept text messages.)
+Please do not send it text-to-voice messages.)
 My office is in my home.
 If you want to talk to me for a while, please call my home number so that my office number will not be tied up.
 The only time I will not answer the home line is if I am on a business call on the office line.
-Office phone: (636) 723-4000 or (800) 435-1975 (This is not a cell phone and does not accept text messages.)
+Office phone: (636) 723-4000 or (800) 435-1975 (This is not a cell phone and does not accept text messages.
+Please do not send it text-to-voice messages.)
 The best way to reach me quickly is at the office and available at those phone numbers from 9AM to 5PM, but I will answer the office lines any time I am at home.
 Office fax: (636) 724-2288 If you fax me something, make sure that it is filled out in a manner that can be read, considering that fax machines have less resolution than printers or scanners. |

 Contacting USPA Headquarters Mailing address: United States Parachute Association 5401 Southpointe Centre Boulevard Fredericksburg, VA 22407 Phone: (540) 604-9470 or (800) 371-USPA Fax: (540) 604-9741 www.uspa.org The USPA web site has a lot of information on it that you will need, including the online SIM (to tell your students about), parts of the IRM, manuals, forms, info for Safety Day, etc. If you need something, start there, and if you cannot find what you need, ask USPA Headquarters.
 If something is flat out not available then let me know and I'll see if I can get that changed, but please do not ask me for routine documents because I cannot keep track of the latest information, which changes regularly.
 I will almost surely not have it anyway. |